ATSiem/email-agent-workshop/DEPLOYMENT.md

 2. Add a disk to your Render service and mount it at `/var/data`
 3. Set `NODE_ENV` to `production`

+### Render Free Tier Limitations

+**TODO: Upgrade to Render's paid tier ($7/mo or higher) to enable vector search functionality.**

+The free tier of Render has the following limitations:

+1. **No Vector Search**: SQLite extensions are not supported, which disables the AI search functionality
+2. **No Persistent Storage**: Data will be reset on each deployment
+3. **Limited Resources**: May experience slower performance under load

 For more detailed instructions, see the [RENDER_DEPLOYMENT.md](./RENDER_DEPLOYMENT.md) file.

 ## Post-Deployment Testing